-So: A few weeks ago I was requested by my team lead to dive into a schema that had been set up to record user activity in a CRM.
+So: A few weeks ago I was requested by my team lead to dive into a schema that had been set up to record florists’ psychic activity* in a CRM.
 That is, various user activities and other, automated activities were to be recorded into this schema, with tables eventually to reach sizes of millions and tens of millions of rows.
 We in Operations were supposed to monitor activity, check that things were running smoothly, et cetera.
 The three main tools given us were a commercial administration tool, the regular log files written to the Linux file system, and this multi-table schema, which is what this post is about.

 The guys in charge of developing the schema are on a different team in a different department, and inaccessible through normal channels to a guy of my pay grade.
 This means that to succeed in my task I have to figure things out by myself.

 These are the stages I go through when given a task like this:

 First – make sure you can’t screw things up royally for yourself

 Nothing makes me lose what little hairs l have left on my shaved pate like thinking I might have just dropped some table, deleted some rows or stuck some production process by standing on a table and locking it and stopping an entire billing process.
 Therefore I will, whenever humanly possible, do all my development on a backup/standby, development or test schema.
 In addition, I will ask the DBA to create a user with read-only privileges.

 How to tell that your user is read only (taken from http://stackoverflow.com/questions/15066408/how-to-find-the-privileges-and-roles-granted-to-a-user-in-oracle):

 SELECT * FROM DBA_ROLE_PRIVS WHERE GRANTEE = 'USER';